austinstewartmsda-stack/Montana-Healthcare-Cost-Utilization-Analytics/README.md

 # Tools Used And For What
 1. Tableau for visualization.
 2. Excel for data cleaning and basic analysis.
-3. SQL for data storage, analysis and data modeling.
+3. SQL for data storage, cleaning, verification of successful cleaning, analysis and data modeling.